-• Establishes working partnerships with external organisations to promote integrated working.
-Contributes to annual planning process, including identifying gaps in service and participating in work / projects that may result from the planning process. - Practises in a way that utilises resources (including staffing) in the most cost effective manner. • Awareness of and complies with all legislative and contractual requirements as applicable to the role (e.g. Health and safety in Employment Act 1992, Privacy Act 1993, Vulnerable Children's Act 2014, Privacy Act, ACC service specifications etc.).
+Practises in a way that utilises resources (including staffing) in the most cost effective manner.

+Awareness of and complies with all legislative and contractual requirements as applicable to the role (e.g. Health and Safety at Work at Work Act 2015, Privacy Act 1993, Vulnerable Children's Act 2014, Privacy Act, ACC service specifications etc.).